 It’s no secret that many enterprises are already heavily invested in their mainframe environments.
 Legacy systems are associated with millions of dollars of sunk costs.
 Financially-minded teams are keen to ensure legacy investments maximize returns.
-After all, getting value out of the mainframe is harder these days.
+After all, getting value out of the mainframe is more challenging these days.
 Assets can be difficult to access thanks to connectivity issues, syntactic and semantic issues at invocation, and the infamous legacy skills gap.
 However, organizations that adopt an API model to integrate their mainframes with modern applications add years of functional life and value to their existing technology.
 Indeed, API-enabling your mainframe means doing more with less.

 Mainframe API Development

-To start, an API approach to the mainframe offers a way to bridge modern and legacy IT systems.
+An API approach to the mainframe offers a way to bridge modern and legacy IT systems.
 APIs can bridge gaps between people too.
 For one, it allows both old-world and new-world developers and programmers to work in their own environment using the coding languages that they know best.

 API-enabling your mainframe connects disparate systems and disparate groups

 At the center of the API model for mainframes is the application programming interface itself.
 It is fundamentally one or more lines of code, supplying parameters as laid out in a specified ‘API.’
 The API drives a desired function in the underlying system software; a specific, technical functionality that represents a tiny part of a larger business application.
 It is a way for one component to call some sort of activity provided by another.
 This is frequently in the sense of a front-end component driving a back-end component or system of record, like the mainframe.

 Whether accomplished by third-party developers or in-house, APIs power the rapid deployment of new ideas.
 In fact, they help companies deliver value faster through real-time data and analytics.